How to Publish Images and Quotes in Your Your Nonfiction Book Without Copyright Infringement

 Begin by asking your family, friends, colleagues, or corporation for images that you can use.
 When Convergint Technologies celebrated its 20th anniversary, the global systems integrator rounded up hundreds of photos from past events for its corporate history book.
 All images were assessed to ensure they met the minimum printing resolution of 300 dpi.

 If you have physical photographs or documents, you can scan them to create high-resolution images.
 Start by scanning just a few and asking your publisher whether the image quality meets printing standards.
 Be sure to wipe your scanner bed free of dust and particles, and set your resolution at 600 dpi for quality results.
-It’s best not to email your images, which may become compressed in the process.
-Instead, upload your images to an online folder.
-If your first few photos meet printing standards, then proceed with scanning and uploading the rest of our images.
-Your publishing team can help you decide on the placement and caption of each image.

 2. Get free permission.